Likhithsai2580/JARVIS-MARK5/README.md

 - Extensible architecture allowing easy addition of new modules and functionalities
 - Advanced natural language processing for complex query understanding
 - Customizable user interface for personalized experiences
+- Real-time data analysis and visualization capabilities
+- Integration with popular productivity tools and APIs

 ## Installation